 The next morning, we hiked up a trail behind the campsite (in the direction of Misfah) and found a perfect little pool for a swim.
 A super nice place to camp, but only reachable with 4×4.

 5. Campsite Jebel Al Akhdar

 This was the first campsite where there were more people camping (1 other car!).
-There are actually two campsites here, we drove to the second one because it’s a little further from the main road (not that it’s a busy road but if you have a choice😉).
+There are actually two campsites here, we drove to the second one because it’s a little further from the main road (not that it’s a busy road but if you have a choice?).

 We found a nice spot, behind a small hill and next to a tree.
 Keep in mind that it is much colder at the Jebel Akhdar plateau!
 The campsite is at 2300 meters and the next morning we woke up with ice on our sleeping bags!
-I’m not kidding you… We were happy we packed our thermo outfits, just our sleeping bags wouldn’t have been warm enough.
+I’m not kidding you… We were happy we packed our thermal underwear, just our sleeping bags wouldn’t have been warm enough.

 The camping is only reachable with at 4WD.
 In fact, the entire Jebel Al Akhdar area is, you have to pass a police checkpoint at the start of the road up to the plateau.
 In the past there have been many accidents with failing brakes on saloon cars, that’s why they made the road only accessible for 4×4 cars.

 From the mountains we went to the desert and pitched our tent in the sand (securing it with heavy rocks).
 We camped close to the gravel road, but I think maybe 5 cars passed during the time we camped there, so not a big deal.
 I wouldn’t drive here without a 4×4 but I read online that some people did.